-1. HOUSE PROCEDURAL REQUIREMENTS FOR LOCAL BILLS
+1. HOUSE PROCEDURAL POLICIES FOR LOCAL BILLS

-The Local, Federal & Veterans Affairs Subcommittee, or the first committee/subcommittee of reference, is required to confirm:
+The first committee/ subcommittee of reference, must confirm:

-- The required notice has been published; or

-- A referendum, if required, is provided properly in the bill; and

-- The required House forms have been filed.
+- The required notice has been published or a referendum, if required, is provided properly in the bill; and - The required House forms have been filed.